-Research supports the notion that cancer cells consume more sugar than normal cells, but there is no conclusive evidence proving that eating sugar will make cancer grow or spread more quickly or that cutting out sugar will slow down its growth.
+Research supports the notion that cancer cells consume more sugar than normal cells, but there is no conclusive evidence proving that eating sugar will make cancer grow or spread more quickly or that cutting out sugar will prevent it.

 All cells in our bodies, including cancer cells, need sugar (glucose) for energy.
 Our bodies have several back-up strategies to keep blood sugar levels normal.
 Even without eating carbohydrates, your body will make sugar from other sources, including protein and fat.

 During cancer treatment and recovery, our bodies need energy.
-If you are restricting your diet under the assumption that you are helping, you may, in fact, be depriving yourself of sources of energy that you need to fight cancer.
+If you’re restricting your diet under the assumption that you’re helping, you may, in fact, be depriving yourself of sources of energy that you need to fight cancer.